 - Varicella zoster virus (VZV) and Human Herpes Virus (HHV)-3

-Most people actually have one or more of these viruses present in their bodies, so the important variable is not IF we have a virus but WHEN it will be triggered.
-Anything from microbiome imbalances to stress can awaken the sleeping virus, and once active it can wreak havoc on your body in the form of brain problems, autoimmune conditions, and thyroid problems.
+Most people actually have one or more of these viruses present in their bodies, so the important variable is not whether or not we have a virus but how and when it will be triggered.
+Anything from microbiome imalances to stress can awaken the sleeping virus, and once active it can wreak havoc on your body in the form of brain problems, autoimmune conditions, and thyroid problems.

 14. “Healthy” junk foods.